CoRoe/enf-matching/README.md

 fps the the temporal resolution is 600 Hz.

-However, the time to expose the sensor scan lines and the transfer to the smartphone controller to not take exactly 1/30 second, there is a likely some idle time after the transfer (see the Figure 4 in https://www.mdpi.com/2076-3417/13/8/5039).
+However, the time to expose the sensor scan lines and the transfer to the smartphone controller do not take exactly 1/30 second, there is a likely some idle time after the transfer (see the Figure 4 in https://www.mdpi.com/2076-3417/13/8/5039).
 Literature indicates that exposure and data transfer take around 30 ms per frame, so there is a 3.3 ms idle time until the start of the next frame.

-To cater for this idle time, `flimmer.py` insert some interpolated frames in to luminance inout stream.
-This happens when the application reads the output from `ffmpeg`; hence the size of the idle period has to be known when loading the video.
+To cater for this idle time, `flimmer.py` inserts some interpolated frames in to luminance inout stream.
+This happens (in the current implementation) when the application reads the output from `ffmpeg`; hence the size of the idle period has to be known when loading the video.
 Because of the interpolated idle frames, the effective sample rate is somewhat higher than 600 Hz.

 The UI allows for setting the *readout time*, that is, the time the image sensor needs for exposure and transfer to the CPU.
 It was chosen as parameter